Site

-WITH PROPER training and socializing, the Rottweiler can be a great
+WITH PROPER training and socializing, the Rottweiler can be a

 family pet, companion, herding dog, tracking dog, obedience dog, etc.